aizvorski/vgg-benchmarks/README.md

 | Torch (1) | 232.55 | 273.54 | N/A | N/A |

 N/A - test not ran

-OOM - test ran but failed due to running out of memory (several tests on the K520 with only 4GB memory)
+OOM - test ran but failed due to running out of memory (on the K520 with only 4GB memory)

 (1) The Torch benchmark is from https://github.com/jcjohnson/cnn-benchmarks (it is not included in this repo).